taofeekadisa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 5-Execute Write a script that adds execute permission to the owner of the file hello.
 Task 6-Multiple permissions Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
 Task 7-Everbody!
 Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello
+Task 8-James Bond Write a script that sets the permission to the file hello as follows:

+Owner: no permission at all
+Group: no permission at all
+Other users: all the permissions